How To Ask A Former Coworker For A Job In 8 Steps & Helpful Tips

 4. Ask For Their Advice:

-Once you’ve caught up with the person, you can start to ask for their advice.
+Once you’ve reconnected, ask for their advice.

 5. Ask For A Referral:

-Once you’ve asked for their advice, you can then ask for a referral.
+After seeking their advice, you can then ask for a referral.

 6. Be Grateful: